 Fall foliage also doesn’t get much better than in Shenandoah National Park in Virginia.
 From this national park, you can see the Blue Ridge Mountains and thousands of acres of forests while enjoying a pleasant climate only a few hours from the D.C area.
 Backcountry camping is available as well as the more developed campgrounds of Matthews Arm, Big Meadows, Lewis Mountain, and Loft Mountain.

 Big Bend National Park is one of the lesser-visited national parks in the United States because of its remote location, which makes it ideal for campers who love finding solitude, peace, and quiet in the outdoors.
 It also stays warm throughout the fall season and offers a comfortable way to spend your days outside in the autumn.
 Fall is also an excellent time to visit Big Bend because summer’s hot and steamy days have passed.
 Chisos Basin, Cottonwood, and Rio Grande Village are the developed campgrounds here.

 Gunnison National Forest, Colorado

-Colorado is another state that’s known for its stunning fall colors, and the Gunnison National Forest is a wonderful place to set up your home base for fall exploration.
+Colorado is another state known for its stunning fall colors, and the Gunnison National Forest is a beautiful place to set up your home base for fall exploration.
 Late September and early October are the best times to camp here in the fall to see the fall colors and enjoy crisp and cool temperatures that aren’t too chilly.
 Campground camping is available nearby at Grand Mesa, Gunnison, North Fork Valley, the San Juan Mountains, and the Uncompahgre Plateau.

 Crater Lake National Park, Oregon